chros73/bscpylgtv/README.md

 ## Calibration functionality
 **WARNING:** *Messing with the calibration data COULD brick your TV in some circumstances, requiring a mainboard replacement.
 All of the currently implemented functions SHOULD be safe, but no guarantees.*

-On supported models, calibration functionality, upload to internal LUTs, uploading custom tone mapping parameters (for >=2019 models) and generating Dolby Vision config is supported.
+On supported models, calibration functionality, upload to internal LUTs, uploading custom tone mapping parameters (for >=2019 models) and generating Dolby Vision config file is supported.
 The supported input formats for LUTs are IRIDAS `.cube` format for both 1D and 3D LUTs, and ArgyllCMS `.cal` files for 1D LUTs.
 Models with Alpha 9 use 33 point 3D LUTs, while those with Alpha 7 use 17 points.

 Supported models (more models can be added via PR once they confirmed working well):